apache/parquet-site/content/en/blog/features/alp_encoding.md

   <p/>
 </div>

-First, the bit-packed deltas are unpacked and the original values are computed by <code>original = (3335 + delta) × 10<sup>3</sup> ×
+First, the bit-packed deltas are unpacked, and the original values are computed by <code>original = (3335 + delta) × 10<sup>3</sup> ×
 10<sup>-4</sup></code>.
 Then any exceptions are "patched" by overwriting the output array at the exception positions with the exception values.